Click here to listen to a reading of this blog:

 Also known as manic depression, it could well be suggested that Bipolar diagnosis’ are actually masking Hashimoto’s cases, where patients swing between hypo and hyper symptoms, as the thyroid is attacked and destroyed, and thyroid hormone is released in to the blood stream in waves.

-The 2002 study: “High Rate of Autoimmune Thyroiditis in Bipolar Disorder: Lack of Association with Lithium Exposure”, found that Hashimoto’s antibodies were highly prevalent in a sample of outpatients with bipolar disorder, in comparison to a control group.
+The 2002 study: “High Rate of Autoimmune Thyroiditis in Bipolar Disorder: Lack of Association with Lithium Exposure”, found that Hashimoto’s antibodies were more prevalent in a sample of outpatients with bipolar disorder (28%), in comparison to a control group (3-18%).
+However, what complicates things is that bipolar patients are often treated with Lithium, a drug well-recognised to cause hypothyroidism and trigger Hashimoto’s.
+So was the thyroid condition there first, or did the lithium cause it?

 This study on dementia says that patients suffering from cognitive decline must be screened for hypothyroidism to rule it out as a cause.